 3. Everest View Trek/Everest Panorama Trek

 One of the best off-season treks in the Khumbu province of Nepal.
-This includes the Everest view trek trail from Namche Bazaar to height of 3,860m “Tengboche” Buddhist monastery.
-It can rain for first few days of trek but weather will continue to improve as you reach higher elevation.
+This includes the Everest view trek trail from Namche Bazaar to the height of 3,860m “Tengboche” Buddhist monastery.
+It can rain for the first few days of the trek but the weather will continue to improve as you reach higher elevation.
 You will have almost this entire place to yourself.

 4. Dolpo Circuit Trek

 Dolpo is an unexplored paradise of Nepal.
 With incredible landscapes and serene beauty, it resembles Tibet (the roof of the world).
 It is a marvelous natural and cultural experience for an adventure-loving explorer.
 Nepal’s deepest lake, Phoksundo (145m), lies in the arid highland of Dolpo with the most beautiful view ever.
 Also, don’t miss the Tshowa monastery on the east bank of Phoksundo Lake.

 Rara is the biggest lake located in the smallest, Rara National Park.
 The alluring lake along with its stunning view is the major highlight of this trek.
 Both road and flight conditions are challenging and irregular here.
 The crystal clear water of Rara and the surrounding meadow with exotic Himalayan flora of summertime truly give a heavenly feel!

 Breathable rain gear is essential along with light clothing to deal with unpredictable downpours and humidity.
 As the trails will be leech-infested, be ready for it.
 Full sleeves are the option and carry salt with you in case you get bit by a leech.

 Pack trekking shorts, pants, fleece, and a thin down for the evenings.
 As there is a humidity problem, choose the quick-drying fabrics.
 The rainfall and heat can reach epic proportions in July.
 A sleeping bag liner can help with the heat while sleeping.